Learning

 - Context-Aware Direction: The system doesn’t just “read”; it acts (well - it can) as a director.
 It extracts character metadata to assign specific voices and contextual emotional cues.
 If a character is described as lisping or shouting in the text, the engine automatically generates prompts to adapt the speech patterns accordingly.

-- Designet for poor: I am using ’everyday free credits’ - system can continue from where it ends before last “error”.
+- Designet for poor: I am using ’everyday free credits’ – the system can continue from where it ends before the last “error”.

 - Django+htmx: ★★★★☆, google-cloud: ★★★☆☆, OpenAI: ★★★★☆, PyTorch: ★★★☆☆, COQUI: ★★☆☆☆